 Microsoft Azure Machine Learning offers a free-tier service and a standard tier for which you need an Azure subscription.
-In order to access the free workspace, go to https://studio.azureml.net/ , sign in with a Microsoft account (@hotmail.com, @outlook.com etc.) and a free workspace is automatically created for you.
+In order to access the free workspace, go to https://studio.azureml.net/ , click on the sign up here link and sign in with a Microsoft account (@hotmail.com, @outlook.com etc.) and a free workspace is automatically created for you.